snerte/Azure.Messaging.ServiceBus.Compression/README.md

 ### Receiving messages in Azure Functions

-To receive compressed messages in Azure Functions that use the `[ServiceBusTrigger]`, register:
+To receive compressed messages in Azure Functions that use the `[ServiceBusTrigger]`, register in `Startup.cs`:

 ``` cs
 services.AddCompressionAwareServiceBusMessageHandler();